Services

 Christ is come again

-Let us pray those words he taught us to pray.
+And now, let us pray those words Jesus taught us to pray.

 Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us, and lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power, and the glory, forever and ever.
 Amen.